krthkyv/NavieNET/README.md

 ## Implementation.ipynb

 This notebook consists of an example of how to use the Mach1 Neural network as a module for whatever you need.
-The Mach1 module offers a very simple approach to implement and utilise neural networks.
+The Mach1 module offers a very simple approach to utilise neural networks.
 #### Using just 3 lines of simple python code you can initialise and train a deep neural network.

 ### Using Mach1 Module